COUNTRY MUSIC" BY KEN BURNS FEATURES SEVIERVILLE, TENNESSEE'S OWN DOLLY PARTON

 Make your first stop the Sevier County Courthouse to snap a selfie with the iconic bronze statue of the music maven as a young woman.
 The statue was sculpted by local artist Jim Gray and has adorned Historic Downtown Sevierville for over 30 years.

-Visit during fall to enjoy your pick of festivals like the Robert A. Tino Smoky Mountain Homecoming, the 12th annual Kyker Farms Corn Maze, Zombie Blasterz at Kyker Farms, Wears Valley Fall Fest, and more.
+Visit during fall to enjoy your pick of festivals like the Robert A. Tino Smoky Mountain Homecoming, Kyker Farms Corn Maze, Wears Valley Fall Fest, and more.

-Plan a December visit for the 30th Annual Smoky Mountain Winterfest Celebration.
+Plan a winter visit and enjoy the Annual Smoky Mountain Winterfest Celebration.
 Among the festivities, you can view more than 15 million lights in a 25-mile stretch!

 For more information contact the Sevierville, Tennessee Chamber of Commerce at 1-888-766-5948 or VisitSevierville.com.